davidmalcolm/texi2rst/output/using-gcov-with-gcc-optimization.rst

-Using :command:`gcov` with GCC Optimization

-If you plan to use :command:`gcov` to help optimize your code, you must first compile your program with two special GCC options:
+Using :command:`gcov` with GCC OptimizationIf you plan to use :command:`gcov` to help optimize your code, you must first compile your program with two special GCC options:
 -fprofile-arcs -ftest-coverage.
 Aside from that, you can use any other GCC options; but if you want to prove that every single line